What Makes for Good Visual Instructions? Synthesizing Complex Visual Reasoning Instructions for Visual Instruction Tuning: Approach

-\paragraph{Instruction Generation.} To generate high-quality outside-knowledge reasoning instructions, given the selected images with detailed captions of contained objects, we first select the suitable objects as topic entities, and then utilize a prompt to guide GPT-4 to synthesize instructions about them.
-For topic entity selection, we mainly consider more long-tail world knowledge that may be neglected by MLLMs.
-Thus, for each image, we utilize the commonly-used metric, \emph{Inverse Document Frequency}~(IDF), to select its contained the most long-tail object with the lowest frequency in all images as the topic entity, denoted as $O^{'}_{I}$.
-Based on the topic entity and image caption, we also utilize GPT-4 to generate the outside-knowledge reasoning instructions $\{\langle X_I, X_T^{(K)}, Y_T^{(K)} \rangle\}$ as:
+\paragraph{Instruction Generation.} To generate high-quality outside-knowledge reasoning instructions, we first select suitable objects as topic entities from the chosen images, and then prompt GPT-4 to synthesize instructions about them.
+For topic entity selection, we mainly consider long-tail world knowledge that MLLMs may overlook.
+Specifically, we utilize \emph{Inverse Document Frequency}~(IDF) to measure the importance of a certain object.
+We select the object with the highest IDF and denote it as $O^{'}_{I}$.
+Based on the topic entity and image annotation, we utilize GPT-4 to generate the instructions $\{\langle X_I, X_T^{(K)}, Y_T^{(K)} \rangle\}$ as:

-where $P^K$ is the prompt to guide GPT-4 as shown below: \ignore{which also contains very specific description to guarantee the complexity of the synthetic instructions as:}

-In addition to the above prompt, we also add a short suffix prompt that provides several knowledge categories sampled from the pre-defined set in OK-VQA~\cite{marino-2019-cvpr-okvqa}, which guide GPT-4 for generating the instruction pertaining to the given categories and preserve a balanced distribution of knowledge coverage in the whole instruction dataset.
-The complete prompt is shown in the Appendix~\ref{sec:appendix}.
+where $P^K$ is the prompt for outside-knowledge instructions.
+Additionally, we sample knowledge categories from the category set in OK-VQA~\cite{marino-2019-cvpr-okvqa} and incorporate them into $P^K$, guiding GPT-4 to produce instructions related to these categories.
+This ensures balanced knowledge coverage across the instruction dataset.
+The detailed prompt is shown in Figure~\ref{fig:ok_reasoning_prompt} of the Appendix.